JohnEspinal/Xamarin-Calling-API/README.md

 Here you can write a league of legends summoner name and verify the level of that summoner by typing it and tapping the button "Find summoner level".

+Some examples of valid users are:

+- IV Jhin
+- Flemix
+- I delete your ad
+- Ghetto Lee
+- Progenic

+And any other league of legends summoner from LATAN.

-If you don't have internet connection it has to throw an alert notifying you about it.
+Note: If you don't have internet connection it has to throw an alert notifying you about it.

 # Api Documentation